Running a Go Server Extensibly in dotnet aspire

 19}

-Now, let's add this server to dotnet aspire.
+Now, let us integrate this server into dotnet aspire.

 Adding the Echo Server to Aspire

-Return to the Aspire AppHost project where Valkey was added and add community hosting for the Go language.
+Return to the Aspire AppHost project, where Valkey was added, and incorporate community hosting for the Go language.

 1dotnet add package CommunityToolkit.Aspire.Hosting.Golang

-Then, open the Program.cs file and add the following statement:
+Then, open the Program.cs file and add the following statements:

 1var builder = DistributedApplication.CreateBuilder(args);